Rantesh/RobotCode/README.md

 * 2/9 AUTODRIVER2 WORKS!!!!
 65 POINTS IN THE BAG!
 The ultraSonic sensor appears to be broke, so we are making due without..
 * 2/10 Made a new autonomous program for the right gear position, isn't quite working yet.
 * 2/11 Refactored Auto2 and Auto3, tested Auto2 and works successfuly, tested Auto3 and it appears to use Forward and ForwardCurve, but nothing else.
+* 2/14 Refactored Auto2 and Auto3.
+Auto3 should work but we forgot to test it.